Aryanmittal23/Slotin-Documentation/README.md

 Slotin’s frontend is designed to ensure a user-friendly experience across both our mobile application and web interface.
 Whether it’s booking appointments, tracking confirmations, or managing user preferences, the frontend is built with modern technologies to provide seamless interaction and real-time responsiveness for all users.

-Here's an overview of the key components and features of Suraksha's frontend:
+Here's an overview of the key components and features of slotin's frontend:

 ![Web Interface Dashboard](Assets/Dashboard.jpg)